deadlight/0atman.com/content/social-media.md

 Category: privacy

-# Social Media

-Social Media.
 We hate it, but we can't get enough of it.
 It's so useful, but the subtle allure of the infinitly-scolling timeline is a dangerous, unproductive time sink.

 Here's how to fix it: un[follow/subscribe/watch] EVERYONE.